ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 ##### Reason 2: filter logic is part of the scenario

-The second reason why a include the repository and database is that it's not uncommon that code in for example the repository is part of the scenario.
+The second reason why I include the repository and database is that it's not uncommon that code in the repository or database is part of the scenario.

 Take the following scenario.